abinit/abinit/doc/tutorial/tddft.md

 Indeed, the singlet 2 and triplet 4 states energy increases strongly with the cell size, while all other states quickly stabilize (except the still higher singlet 5 state).

-There is one lesson to be learned from that convergence study : the convergence of different states can be quite different.
+There is one lesson to be learned from that convergence study: the convergence of different states can be quite different.
 Usually, converging the lower excited states do not require too much effort, while it is quite difficult, especially concerning the supercell size, to converge higher states.